Expo push notifications setup

 Edit this page

-Learn how to setup push notifications, get credentials for development and production, and test sending push notifications.
+Learn how to set up push notifications, get credentials for development and production, and send a testing push notification.

-To utilize Expo's push notification service, you must configure your app by installing a set of libraries, implementing functions to handle notifications, and setting up credentials for Android and iOS.
-Once you have completed the steps mentioned in this guide, you'll be able to test sending and receiving notifications on a device.
+To utilize Expo push notification service, you must configure your app by installing a set of libraries, implement functions to handle notifications, and set up credentials for Android and iOS.

 To get the client-side ready for push notifications, the following things are required: